Tennis Legends - Evonne Goolagong Cawley: An Aussie trailblazer who broke through racial barriers to become an all-time great

 Collage of Evonne Goolagong Cawley.

-Evonne Goolagong Cawley broke through racial barriers to become one of the all-time greats, seven Grand Slam singles titles and a further seven across Grand Slam doubles and mixed doubles competitions.
-She was the only woman to beat Chris Evert, Margaret Court and Martina Navratilova in Grand Slam finals.
+Evonne Goolagong Cawley broke through racial barriers to become one of the all-time greats, with seven Grand Slam singles titles, six Grand Slam doubles, and one in mixed doubles competitions.
+She was the only woman to beat Chris Evert, Margaret Court, and Martina Navratilova in Grand Slam finals.

 Goolagong averts racial barriers to play tennis